Mx-Angel/ConnText-Docs/Planning/NFRRegister.md

 ### Security
 - **NFR-SEC-01**: All data in transit must be encrypted using industry-standard end-to-end encryption protocols (e.g., TLS 1.3 or higher).
-- **NFR-SEC-02**: All personal user data stored on disk must be encrypted at rest using AES-256 or a similar secure standard.
+- **NFR-SEC-02**: All personal user data stored local to the user and on disk must be encrypted at rest using AES-256 or a similar secure standard.
 - **NFR-SEC-03**: The system must support multi-factor authentication mechanisms for user accounts.
 - **NFR-SEC-04**: Server-side access to administrative functions must be protected through role-based access controls (RBAC).
 - **NFR-SEC-05**: Password storage must follow best practices, including salting and hashing using a strong algorithm like bcrypt or Argon2.